eclipse-edc/IdentityHub/docs/developer/decision-records/2024-09-02-resource-operations/README.md

 Activating a key pair and publishing associated changes to a DID document must be performed in the following sequence:

 - A transaction is opened.
+- key key pair resource's state is set to ACTIVATED
-- The new key pair is added to storage.
+- The new (now active) key pair is added to the did document resource in its storage.
 - If the DID document resource is in the `PUBLISHED` state, the DID document is published with all verification methods for public keys in the `ACTIVATED` state.
 Note that the DID document resource cannot be in the `PUBLISHED` state if the participant context is not `ACTIVATED`.